Strain-tunable anomalous Hall effect in hexagonal MnTe: Temperature and strain-tunable AHE

-Figure \ref{fig:fig4}m shows a zoom-in of the $|\sigma_{xy}^\mathrm{A}|$ versus $\sigma_{xx}$ of $\alpha$-MnTe on a log-log scale.
-In the localized hopping regime, it was empirically observed that $\sigma_{xy}^\mathrm{A}$ is related to $\sigma_{xx}$ via $\sigma_{xy}^\mathrm{A}\propto\sigma_{xx}^{1.4\sim1.75}$, which has also been confirmed by theoretical calculations \cite{burkovAnomalousHallEffect2003a,liuScalingAnomalousHall2011a}.
-Below 80 K, where resistivity diverges (Fig.~\ref{fig:fig2}d), we indeed observed a scaling behavior (blue solid line) with an exponent of 1.7, consistent with localized hopping behavior.
+To gain more insight into the microscopic origin of the AHE in $\alpha$-MnTe, we plot the anomalous Hall conductivity (AHC) $|\sigma_{xy}^\mathrm{A}|$ as a function of longitudinal conductivity $\sigma_{xx}$ on a log-log scale with other magnetic materials (Fig.~\ref{fig:fig4}p) \cite{liu_giant_2018,ye_massive_2018,lee_hidden_2007,tengDiscoveryChargeDensity2022a,klemm_vacancy-induced_2025,fernandez2008universal,PhysRevLett.99.086602,shiAbsenceWeylNodes2024a}.
+The $\sigma_{xx}$ of $\alpha$-MnTe is much smaller than all the metallic or semi-metallic magnetic materials in the intrinsic regime \cite{liu_giant_2018,ye_massive_2018,lee_hidden_2007,tengDiscoveryChargeDensity2022a,klemm_vacancy-induced_2025}.
+The low conductivity and short mean free path ($< 0.5$ nm, Extended Data Fig.~\ref{figS:RH_n}) place the observed AHE in $\alpha$-MnTe deep inside the localized hopping regime \cite{fernandez2008universal,PhysRevLett.99.086602,shiAbsenceWeylNodes2024a}.Figure \ref{fig:fig4}q shows a zoom-in of the $|\sigma_{xy}^\mathrm{A}|$ versus $\sigma_{xx}$ of $\alpha$-MnTe on a log-log scale.
+In the localized hopping regime, it was empirically observed that $\sigma_{xy}^\mathrm{A}$ is related to $\sigma_{xx}$ via $\sigma_{xy}^\mathrm{A}\propto\sigma_{xx}^{1.4\sim1.8}$, which has also been confirmed by theoretical calculations \cite{burkovAnomalousHallEffect2003a,liuScalingAnomalousHall2011a}.
+Below 80 K, where resistivity diverges (Fig.~\ref{fig:fig2}d), we indeed observed a scaling behavior (blue solid line) with an exponent of 1.8, consistent with localized hopping behavior.
 However, the AHC in $\alpha$-MnTe above 100 K deviates from this simple scaling law.
 Above 220 K, the AHC shows nonlinear behavior without a clear scaling relation.
-Most interestingly, in between 100 and 210 K, the AHC exhibits a perfect scaling behavior with an exponent of $\sim$4 (red solid line).
-This scaling exponent, which is tunable by strain (see Extended Data Fig.~\ref{figS:AHCscaling}), is beyond our current understanding of AHC \cite{RevModPhys.82.1539}.
+Most interestingly, in between 100 and 210 K, the AHC exhibits a perfect scaling behavior with an exponent of $\sim$ 3.1 (red solid line).
+This scaling exponent, which is tunable by strain (see Extended Data Figs.~\ref{figS:AHCscaling}a and b for the NN and NNN-strained samples, respectively), is beyond our current understanding of AHC \cite{RevModPhys.82.1539,osin2025extrinsic}.